hungtantran/blog/content/posts/what_does_manager_do.md

 * Creating process: at the right amount this can help people more effective.
 But for a senior team, this can be less effective.
 Too much of this will also be counterproductive.
 However, this is also the easiest because there are lots of templates on this to copy mechanically.
 * Hiring more people: this is also not too hard if the company has lots of money and is growing, especially in tech.
 * Micromanage: some amount of this for junior report is necessary and can make them more effective.
 But too much of this can be counterproductive.
-* Force people to do things based on organizational authority.
+* Force people to do things, force decisions on people based on organizational authority.

 Leadership simply means leading others, having someone follow rather voluntarily.
 The main source of leverage of leaders to achieve this goal are settings directions and helping people grow, more effective.
 Basically, the hardest tasks of a manager.
 Leadership relies more on voluntary following than authority.
 Manager can rely on both leadership and authority.